CSC3170-2022Fall/project-microhard/README.md

 December 05, 2022

 ## Program Design

 The project mainly consists of 7 Java files: `CommandInterpreter.java`, `Tokenizer.java`, `Database.java`, `Table.java`, `Row.java`, `Condition.java` and `Column.java`.

 `CommandInterpreter.java` uses `Tokenizer.java` to parse user commands, and passes appropriate tests. `Tokenizer.java` interacts with database or creates conditions. `Database.java` is the container for tables. `Table.java` is the brains of the project.
 It writes and reads from files, and also performs db operations when given commands by `CommandIntepreter.java`. `Condition.java` represents a where condition command in a select clause. `Row.java` represents a single row of data. `Column.java` acts as an index of a column in a list of rows.
 Besides, there are `Utils.java`, `DBException.java`, `Main.java` in the project.

 In *testing* folder, there are database files `blank.db`, `enrolled.db`, `schedule.db` and `students.db`.
 Tester Python files and sample input/output are also included.

 ## Functionality Implementation

 ### Basic Functions

 1. Load table from .db: It uses the `readTable()` method in `Table.java` to read the contents of db file and return as a table.
 2. Omit comments in expressions
 3. Basic *select from ... where* operation
 4. Create table from select clause
 5. Join two tables

 ### Enhanced Functions

-1. Case-Insensitive to User’s Input
+1. Case-Insensitive to User's Input
 2. Multiple-Relations Joint: Users can specify more than two tables after `from` statement in the query expressions.
 After multi-relation join operation, one can specify certain conditions to select rows from the joined table.
 The basic idea is that we iteratively invoke `table.select` from `Table.java` to join the first two relations, and join the obtained relation with the third relation.
 Finally, we will obtain a joined table with non-repeated columns from each separate relation, after which `ConditionClause` is applied.
 More details can be found in `CommandInterpreter.java`.
 3. Select All: Users can use `select *` to see all the data from the table.
 A `for` loop is used to get all the column names of the table.
 Then, normal `select` by the total names is executed.
 4. Condition “OR”: We support conditions with a mixture of `and` operation and `or` operation.